ladybug-tools/ladybug-primer/text/components/Download_Weather.md

 #### Inputs
 * ##### weather_URL [Required]
 Text representing the URL at which the climate data resides.
-To open the a map interface for all publicly availabe climate data (epwmap), use the "EPWmap" component.
+To open the a map interface for all publicly availabe climate data, use the "LB EPWmap" component.
 * ##### folder
 An optional file path to a directory into which the weather file will be downloaded and unziped.
 If None, the weather files will be downloaded to the ladybug default weather data folder and placed in a sub-folder with the name of the weather file location.